8 Ways to Simplify Your Life

 About the Author:

-Julie LewisGamification Expert | SEO Specialist | Online Business Strategist | Tech Nerd
+Julie LewisGamification Expert | Certified Nutrition Coach | SEO Specialist | Online Business Strategist | Tech Nerd

 Julie has been developing websites for 23 years.
-Growing up as an online gamer and fascinated by psychology, she merged her "nerdiness" into an online business.
+Growing up as an online gamer and fascinated by health & psychology, she merged her "nerdiness" into an online business.
 Using her technical skills and gamification research, she teaches female entrepreneurs how to develop their online strategy to engage their customers and LEVEL UP their online business!

 0 Comments